 Our theory of change, in a abridged format, is:

-- our stakeholders are families with children aged 5 to 10
+- our stakeholders are families or schools with children aged 5 to 10

 - one cause is the lack of emotional education in schools and in families

-- our activity is a series of videos and podcasts to watch and listen as a family (learn more about the solution)
+- our activity is a series of videos and podcasts to watch and listen as a family or in the classroom (learn more about the solution)

-- our outcome is the emotional intelligence of children (measured by the Levels of Emotional Awareness Scale)
+- our outcome is the improvement in emotional intelligence of children (measured by the Levels of Emotional Awareness Scale)

-- our impact in children is better education, health, work prospects, and happiness in life, in line with Sustainable Development Goals 4, 3, 12, and 8 (learn more)
+- our impact in children is better education (measured by school results), health, work prospects, and happiness in life, in line with Sustainable Development Goals 4, 3, 12, and 8 (learn more)

-- our monitoring is a pilot project in schools with random allocation and measurement of the levels of emotional awareness in children and change in behaviour from interviews with parents (the project leader has a PhD and experience in randomised controlled trials, e.g. this proposal with ethics approval)
+- our monitoring is a pilot project in schools with random allocation and measurement of school results, levels of emotional awareness in children, and change in behaviour from interviews with parents or teachers (the project leader has a PhD and experience in randomised controlled trials, e.g. this proposal with ethics approval)